 MUS 390.
+Junior Recital-Performance Majors

-Junior Recital - Performance Majors Recital of 40-55 minutes on the major instrument.
-Must also be enrolled in AMU 391 or 392 at the time of the recital.
+Recital of 40-55 minutes on the major instrument.
+See Music Handbook.

 MUS 410.
 Contemporary Music

 Two lecture hours.
 A survey of music of the 20th and 21st centuries.
 The course explores forms, genres, style, theoretical principles, compositional materials and procedures within a historical context.
 Course content will include music of both western and non-western musical traditions.
 Prerequisites: MUS 211, 312.
 Fall.
 This course is required of all music majors and fulfills the LAA capstone requirement.